-Thing was she had just said, not 10 minutes ago, to the whole class, ‘Do unto others as you would have done on to you.’
+Thing was she had just said, not ten minutes ago, to the whole class, ‘Do unto others as you would have done unto you.’
 All us students looked at each other, like, ‘There’s something really wrong here.’
 But those schools had a big influence in our area at that time.”

-“When I was about 8 years old and my grandmother was in remission from her cancer, I remember asking her to teach me how to ‘speak Indian’.
+“When I was about eight years old and my grandmother was in remission from her cancer, I remember asking her to teach me how to ‘speak Indian.’

 I think my cousins set me up for that one.
 They told me to go ask, so I went over and I asked, ‘Grandma, will you teach me how to talk Indian?’
 Right off the bat, she gets completely infuriated.
 She was a very stern, tiny woman.

 ‘I don’t know how to speak Indian, and I’m not Indian,’ she says.
 Then she says to my grandpa, ‘Do you know how to talk Indian?’
 He said, ‘Nope.’
 She told me to go play outside, so I go out with my head down, dragging.